abh1sh3kk/JSON-to-filterable-list/README.md

-# Filterable List?
+# Data driven filterable list?
 Need suggestions

 Found an interesting project in ReactDocs and decided to try it.